| US$1190 | €900 | £775 |

 S.C.
-INS - this switch engages the side chain insert point which are the input/output connectors associated witht the second slot the essence uses.
+INS - this switch engages the side chain insert point which are the input/output connectors associated with the second slot the Essence uses.

-Buzz Audio's essence is a single-channel opto compressor module with many custom features usually found on larger, rack mounted compressors.
-One essence module fits into API's 500 Series rack — either the newer 4- or 6-slot Lunchboxes, or the 10-slot 500VPR unit.
+Buzz Audio's Essence is a single-channel optical compressor module with many custom features usually found on larger, rack mounted compressors.
+One Essence module fits into API's 500 Series rack — either the newer 4- or 6-slot Lunchboxes, or the 10-slot 500VPR unit.
 The unit occupies two slot spaces: Slot one's XLRs are for audio I/O; slot two's XLRs provide I/Os for a sidechain insert.

 Like the Buzz Audio SOC 1.1 Stereo Optical Compressor (see the review in March 2004), the optical gain-change element uses a Hewlett-Packard Quad LED light block and four specially selected, light-dependent resistor elements.
 The light block is driven differentially so that two LDRs control the positive audio peaks and the other two control the negative.
 The main audio path uses Buzz's BE40 and BE50 discrete Class-A amps and Lundahl I/O transformers.

 The densely packed front panel has a large 10-segment LED VU meter, seven toggle switches and five human-sized control knobs that are larger and feel better than the typical knobs used on API modules.
 Essence's operational precision is evident by the complete set of clearly marked front panel control knobs, including drive (threshold), ratio, output gain, attack and release.